 Rally honors victims of “the Obama-Biden policy of neglect, disrespect, and mistreatment of veterans”

-Tomah, Wisconsin (Wednesday July 29) – A group of Veterans gathered near the Tomah VA Medical Center yesterday to shine a light on the scandal that erupted in 2014, during the Obama-Biden administration, when veterans began overdosing on prescribed medications.
+Tomah, Wisconsin – On the morning of July 28, a group of Veterans gathered near the Tomah VA Medical Center to shine a light on the scandal that erupted in 2014, during the Obama-Biden administration, when veterans began overdosing on prescribed medications.

 The rally was kicked off by retired Sergeant Major Jim Kitchen with a salute to the flag, an invocation, and the Pledge of Allegiance.